consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 once again, I think this becomes not an application developer problem but actually a problem for the platform to deal with.

-**David Mytton:** So given that we're still quite early on in the development of serverless platforms, where do you see things going in terms of improving developer experience, so things like logging, error reporting, build, test, deploy cycles, that kind of stuff, that's already quite mature in other environments?
+**David:** So given that we're still quite early on in the development of serverless platforms, where do you see things going in terms of improving developer experience, so things like logging, error reporting, build, test, deploy cycles, that kind of stuff, that's already quite mature in other environments?

-**John Graham-Cumming:** It's funny, I once attended a talk by Donald Knuth in Menlo Park, and at the end of it somebody stood up and said, "Which do you think is the better language, Java or C++?" which dates when that talk was done.
+**John:** It's funny, I once attended a talk by Donald Knuth in Menlo Park, and at the end of it somebody stood up and said, "Which do you think is the better language, Java or C++?" which dates when that talk was done.
 And he replied, "Which one has the better debugger?"
 And I think you highlight the